View on GitHub

 Application logs

-PassWeaver API logs every call in a ‘combined’, Apache-like format.
-Errors are tracked in a separate log instead.
+PassWeaver API logs every call in a ‘combined log format’.
+Errors are tracked in a separate log.
+There are configuration options to customize log files rotation and retention.

 The API